CColetteO/physical-computing-final/README.md

 ### Technical Description

-< Explain the "how" of your project.
-What are the hardware components?
-What are the software components?
-How do they interact with each other? >

-< You can also explain the development process here >

 The hardware can be broken into three categories: 3D-printed, electronic, and wood.

 The three main parts described in the previous section are all 3D-printed.
 They are all revisions of existing projects from Thingiverse.